uttesh/exude/README.md

 Features:

-* Remove stopping words from given text/file/link
+* Filter stopping words from given text/file/link
-* Remove stemming words from given text/file/link
+* Filter stemming words from given text/file/link
-* Remove swear words from given text/file/link
+* Get swear words from given text/file/link

 How Exude library works:

-Step 1: Removes the duplicate words from the input data/file. </br>
+Step 1: Filter the duplicate words from the input data/file. </br>
-Step 2: Removes the stopping words from step1 filtered data. </br>
+Step 2: Filter the stopping words from step1 filtered data. </br>
-Step 3: Removes the stemmer/swear words from step2 filtered data using the Porter algorithm which is used for suffix stripping. </br>
+Step 3: Filter the stemmer/swear words from step2 filtered data using the Porter algorithm which is used for suffix stripping. </br>

 exude process sequence flow: